Houston Welding Accident Lawyers

 - Long-term neurological issues from inhaling fumes

 Welders must wear the proper protective gear provided by their employer.
 This can include goggles, masks, and protective shoes.
-The welding process also creates a danger of noxious gases.
-The Occupational Health and Safety Administration (OHSA) has required that welders be provided a work environment that is properly ventilated, so they don't inhale dangerous particles.
-Sadly, most injuries that occur in this field are avoidable.
+The welding process also creates exposure to noxious gases.
+The Occupational Health and Safety Administration (OHSA) has required that welders be provided a work environment that is properly ventilated so they don't inhale dangerous particles.
+Because the hazards of welding are well documented, most injuries that occur in this field are avoidable.

-With many forms of steel taking up to 2800 degrees Fahrenheit to melt, the average welder faces many dangers, not the least of which are burns.
+With many forms of steel taking up to 2800 degrees Fahrenheit to melt, the average welder risks serious burns without proper protection.
 The welding process can emit UV rays and bright flashes that can burn exposed skin instantly without making direct contact.
 Another burn danger in welding involves the stray sparks that can also result in long term damage.
 The heating of metal also produces extremely concentrated rays that can result in severe sunburns.